 Annotations

 First, create a Keynote presentation.
 Insert each figure as a slide background.
 Annotate the slide as desired.
-Finally, save the resulting presentation as PDF (such as figures.pdf).
-With this method, all the figures have the exact same size, and each figure can be inserted individually into a LaTeX document, using \includegraphics[scale=0.2,page=X]{figures.pdf} to insert page X of the collection of figures called figures.pdf.
+Finally, save the resulting presentation as PDF (such as figures.pdf

 Scaling for different figure sizes

-The script is tailored for the common case in which the figures are inserted in pairs in an academic paper .
+The template is tailored for the common case in which the figures are inserted in pairs in an academic paper .
 The scaling factor in LaTeX to insert two figures side by side is 0.2.
-The script is designed so that the PDF pages created by MATLAB, and annotated through Keynote, have readable font and line sizes once they are scaled by a factor of 0.2.
+The template is designed so that the PDF pages created by MATLAB, and annotated through Keynote, have readable font and line sizes once they are scaled by a factor of 0.2.
 For instance to obtain 8pt text and 1pt lines, we need 8/0.2 = 40pt text and 1/0.2 = 5pt lines in Keynote.
-This is what the current script produces.
+This is what the current template produces.